polina-g/Puzzled/README.md

 # Future Enhancements

 ### 1. Messaging system between puzzle owners and borrowers
-### 2. Receiving notification when a user add one of your puzzles to their inventory
+### 2. Receiving notifications when one of your puzzles is added to someone's their inventory
-### 3. Include puzzle rating, difficulty level and other more descriptive information
+### 3. Include puzzle ratings, difficulty level and other more descriptive information
 ### 4. Add reviews and likes to puzzles set for exchange.

 # Author